Marcxz/academy-go-q32021/README.md

 ```
 ### GenerateRouterFrom2Address

 This is the last endpoint, it recieves two string addresses, geocode each one and interconnect with a spatial postgreSQL database to run the disktra algorithm and return a router model.
-Once the api has the router model, it returns the result in html format showing the result in an interctive Openlayers Map.
+Once the api has the router model, it returns the result in html format showing the result in an interactive Openlayers Map.
 The Queryparams are:
 - From - The string address where we will start the route
 - To - The string address where we want to end